 Once the blockchain infrastructure is in place, the service provider is responsible for its upkeep, which typically includes bandwidth management, resource allocation, hosting, and security features.

 - Customizable template: Companies offering blockchain-as-a-services can provide templates for users to easily integrate into an existing system and applications, allowing them to avoid building their architecture from the ground up.

 Oracle’s Blockchain Cloud Service allows organizations to build their networks on top of its platform and is “future-proofed,” meaning that future developments and features do not have to be rewritten into the code.

 - Testing: Perhaps the most exciting outcome of blockchain is its ability to allow organizations to experiment with new technology without the risk of a failed in-house deployment.

 Organizations can test their code within the confines of the blockchain, creating a “proof-of-concept” or confirming the feasibility of the tested feature.

 Want to become a certified professional?
-Check out our Blockchain Course!
+Enroll now in Blockchain certification course!

 How does BaaS help businesses?

 The popularity of blockchain is steadily growing as a result of the technology’s ability to provide organizations with specific features based on their needs.
 It’s becoming more popular as a result of the transparency it provides to you and your business partners for every transaction.